Executive Director/Vice President,

 The recruiting process, my summer internship, the training program I entered when I joined as a full time employee and every single project I have worked on has been an amazing learning experience.
 I am still thankful to my first manager for helping me switch my tracks from academics to the professional world.
 When I first joined, I was impressed with the fact that every discussion begins and ends with how a particular change would be beneficial to the firm.
 I soon realized this was an integral part of the Goldman Sachs culture.

-I work as an application developer in the Client Reference Data team, which is a part of the Operations Technology Division.
+I work as an application developer in the Client Reference Data team, which is a part of Operations Engineering.
 Our current focus is the design and build of the proprietary Common Reference Data Framework, which will make the client data maintenance more efficient.
 In addition, our team is engaged in the development of technology to support the Client Onboarding Initiative, which will reengineer our approach to on board new clients, as well as expand the scope of business they can engage in.

 As a part of the initiative to put better controls and procedures around maintenance of the client reference data, we are building a workflow based intelligent system that will handle any request to change this data.
 Our goals are to reduce the workload of our data governance team and to make sure that this data is accurate and it meets the required standards before it is stored in the data repositories .
 I am very excited about the project as I am working on a business process management system for the first time.